RoboCop (franchise)

 RoboCop is an American cyberpunk action media franchise featuring the futuristic adventures of Alex Murphy, a Detroit, Michigan police officer, who is brutally murdered in the line of duty and resurrected into a powerful cyborg, brand-named RoboCop, at the behest of a powerful mega-corporation, Omni Consumer Products.
 Thus equipped, Murphy battles both violent crime in a severely decayed city and the blatantly corrupt machinations within OCP.

 The franchise began in 1987 with the film RoboCop.
 RoboCop 2 followed in 1990, and RoboCop 3 in 1993.
 There have also been various television series, video game and comic book tie-ins.
 The franchise has made over US$100 million worldwide and a remake serving as a reboot titled RoboCop was released in February 2014.
-A new installment titled RoboCop Returns is in the works and will serve as a direct sequel to the 1987 film, ignoring other sequels and the remake, as well as the two live-action TV spin-offs.
+A new installment titled RoboCop Returns is in the works and will serve as a direct sequel to the 1987 film, ignoring other sequels, the remake, as well as the two live-action TV spin-offs.
 As of June 2019, the script, which will be based on an original story from the writers of the 1987 film, Edward Neumeier and Michael Miner, was still being written.
 Neill Blomkamp was originally signed on to direct the film but left the project, and Abe Forsythe was later selected to direct.